A biophysical approach to the design of networks of communication systems: Conclusions

 \section{Conclusions}

-We applied a formalism describing adaptive incompressible Hagen-Poiseuille flows in channel networks within $\mathcal{N}$-dimensional Euclidean spaces to identify graphs connecting a finite set of nodes.
+We utilised a formalism describing adaptive incompressible Hagen-Poiseuille flows within channel networks in $\mathcal{N}$-dimensional Euclidean spaces to identify graphs that connect a finite set of nodes.
 These graphs can represent communication systems and Steiner tree problems.
-The networks are embedded in a predefined graph $\mathcal{G}$ obtained through Delaunay triangulation from a $\mathcal{N}$-dimensional point lattice.
-The area of the Delaunay triangles can be sufficiently small to enable our system to reach a continuous limit.
-This embedding makes the adaptation process unidimensional along the graph's edges.
-The procedure is computationally efficient, as multiple copies for various initial conditions can be computed, allowing the selection of suboptimal or optimal subgraph and tree solutions that algebraic methods can further optimise.
-This approach is particularly advantageous as a practical method for searching for approximate solutions to Steiner tree configurations.
+The networks are embedded within a predefined graph $\mathcal{G}$ obtained through Delaunay triangulation from an $\mathcal{N}$-dimensional point lattice.
+The area of the Delaunay triangles can be sufficiently small to facilitate the system's approach to a continuous limit.
+This embedding renders the adaptation process uni-dimensional along the edges of the graph.
+The method is computationally efficient, as multiple replicas for various initial conditions can be generated, enabling the selection of suboptimal or optimal subgraphs and trees, which algebraic techniques can further optimise.
+This methodology is particularly effective as a practical approach for identifying approximate solutions to Steiner tree configurations.

-We have applied this adaptive incompressible Hagen-Poiseuille formalism to the design of communication systems or networks of veins in organisms.
-The solutions obtained are either suboptimal or optimal, minimising the lengths of node connections or the cost of transportation.
-These solutions emerge within a sufficiently large set of steady-state solutions of the adaptive incompressible Hagen-Poiseuille flows.
-Furthermore, the suboptimality of the solutions highlights the adaptability and resilience of graph networks against perturbations.
-The approach to designing communication systems presented here offers a complementary and computationally efficient algorithm to explore and develop adaptive network routing \cite{kel}.
+We have implemented this adaptive incompressible Hagen-Poiseuille formalism in the design of communication systems or vascular networks within organisms.
+The resulting solutions are either suboptimal or optimal, aimed at minimising the lengths of node connections or transportation costs.
+These solutions are derived from a sufficiently extensive set of steady-state solutions of the adaptive incompressible Hagen-Poiseuille flows.
+Additionally, the suboptimality of these solutions underscores the adaptability and resilience of graph networks in response to perturbations.
+The methodology for designing communication systems presented herein provides a complementary and computationally efficient algorithm for exploring and developing adaptive network routing \cite{kel}.